vensder/debian-kippo/README.md

 # Dockerizing Kippo SSH Honeypot (image 196 Mb) based on Debian.

+UPD: The original Kippo project is outdated and not compatible with the latest libraries and protocols.
+See actual fork https://github.com/cowrie/cowrie

 Move your real ssh port from default 22 to another (for ex.
 22000)

 ##### Run this docker image by command: